Isotypical components of the homology of ICIS and images of deformations of map germs: Homology of deformations and unexpected homology

 appear in the \textsc{icss} in the first row of the first page, $E^1_{*,1}(F, f_t)$, and it collapses in the second page leaving a possibly non-trivial term in the column where $D^{\kappa+1}$ goes, i.e., on the entry $E^2_{\kappa,1}(F,f_t)$, where $\kappa=\left\lfloor \frac{p}{p-n}\right\rfloor$.
 For example, if $\ell$ is the maximal multiplicity within the spaces $D^{k}(f_t)$ that have

-we have an exact sequence within the first row of the \textsc{icss} with the following combinatorial shape:
+we have an exact sequence within the first row of the first page of the \textsc{icss} with the following combinatorial shape:

 followed by zeroes.
 Of course, we have more of these sequences as direct sums on the same entries of the \textsc{icss}, depending on the orbits and projections of the $D^k(f_t)$ with $d_k<0$.
-Indeed, this is the same combinatorial reasoning that is used to prove that the $0$-th row of the \textsc{icss} $E^r_{*,*}(F,f_s)$ forms an exact sequence and all the homology collapses to give the unique (possibly) non-trivial $E^2_{\kappa+1,0}$, which defines $\mu_{d(f)+1}^\Alt$ (see \cite[Lemma 3.3]{Houston2010}).
+Indeed, this is the same combinatorial reasoning that is used to prove that the $0$-th row of the first page of the \textsc{icss} $E^r_{*,*}(F,f_s)$ forms an exact sequence and all the homology collapses to give the unique (possibly) non-trivial $E^2_{\kappa+1,0}$, which defines $\mu_{d(f)+1}^\Alt$.
+This is proven in \cite[Lemma 3.3]{Houston2010} for rational homology, which is equivalent to integer homology in this case because we only deal with some $H_0$ of multiple points and the combinatorics of the projections between them (see also \cite[Figure 2]{Houston2010} for a better insight).
 So we see that the term is non-trivial if there is such alternating homology for some $k$.
-See \cite[Lemmas 3.3 and 3.4]{Houston2010} for the details.
+See \cite[Lemmas 3.3 and 3.4]{Houston2010} for more details.

 In contrast, if $n$ and $p$ are such that $d_\kappa=0$, all the sequences of the shape of \cref{eq: sequence unexpected} have an extra term coming from $D^\kappa(f_t)$: